 Tutorials are sometimes known as the “jewel in the crown” of an Oxford education, and are central to the teaching methods used by the University of Oxford and on LMH Summer Programmes.
 A tutorial is a very small-group class, typically including only 2-3 students.
 Guided by your tutor, you will receive feedback on your assignments, be challenged to defend, justify, or even rethink your ideas and arguments, and be invited to dig deeper into your chosen subject than ever before.
 Tutorials last 1 hour, and you will have a tutorial each week.

 Seminars: 12 Hours

 Tutorials: 3 Hours

 Lady Margaret Hall will provide a transcript of your assessed work, and can send this directly to your home institution if required.
 LMH Summer Programmes are designed to be eligible for academic credit, and we will communicate with your home institution to facilitate this as needed.
-As a guide, each 3-week LMH Summer Programme would normally be expected to equate to 2-3 US Credits.
+As a guide, we recommend the award of 4 US Credits for each 3-week course.

 Alongside the core academic programme you will also take part in a co-curricular programme of enriching activities and events.